Kaveri Gopalakrishnan: Career

 Kaveri has been writing and drawing stories since she was a child.
 She completed her undergraduate degree in Animation Film Design from the National Institute of Design, Ahmedabad, India in 2012 and a research-focused Master of Design from the University of New South Wales, Sydney, Australia in 2020.

 In 2013, Kaveri began freelancing as an illustrator for publishing houses.
-She has contributed illustrations to various organizations such as Chumbak, Pratham Books, GE Healthcare, Scholastic, Instagram, Facebook,and TedX.
+She has contributed illustrations to various organisations such as Chumbak, Pratham Books, GE Healthcare, Scholastic, Instagram, Facebook, and TedX.
 Her work can be seen in the following publications: The Best House of All, Two, Instaa Gyaan, Before You Step Out.
 She also designed a mobile-comic on the Indian movie Dangal (2016).

 She is a co-founder of Urbanlore in collaboration with Aarthi Parthasarathy, founding member of international collective Kadak Collective, art director for a series of educational picture books for Pratham Books StoryWeaver and works as a freelance comic artist on socio-political, educational and mental health themes.